dergigi/dergigi.github.io/collections/_posts/2026-08-23-rebuilding-boris.markdown

 full steam ahead, burning billions of tokens every hour of every day to cram it full of all the features it doesn't actually need.

+I pushed 735 commits and shipped 165 releases.
+It was a good sprint, and the whole point of calling something a sprint is the implication that it is unsustainable, that you can't do it all the time.
+So I won't.

 That said: yes, it will have zaps some day.
 Yes, it will have comments in addition to highlights.
 Yes, it will have friend-of-a-friend as one of the scopes.
 I also want to make the RSS stuff better, and support more content